Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Conceptual Framework

-We propose a semi-supervised deep generative framework for generating consumer-preferred new product designs in a systematic and cost-efficient way.
-Our proposed model has three unique advantages.
-First, it allows firms to leverage product designs from external sources such as UGC on social media and image websites.
-This is especially beneficial to start-up firms with limited internal product designs.
-Second, it incorporates consumer preference information from the internal data of a firm during the design generation process so that the generated new designs are preferred by consumers.
-Third, it incorporates consumer preference from external sources, which allows firms to leverage the rich and widely available consumer preference information contained in UGC.

-To illustrate these three advantages, we introduce three versions of the generative model.
-The first is a baseline model that uses product designs from both internal and external sources to generate new designs.
-This approach illustrates the first advantage of leveraging external product designs from UGC.
-The second variant builds on the baseline model and further incorporates consumer preference information acquired from the internal data of a firm.
-Compared with the first model, this version illustrates the second advantage of allowing internal consumer preferences to guide the generative process and directionally generate more appealing designs.
-The third variant is the full version that incorporates product design and consumer preference information from both internal and external sources.
-This method demonstrates all three advantages of our proposed framework.

-In this subsection, we describe the intuitions and workflows of the three models.
-We discuss the implementation details of the models in the following subsections.
+We propose a semi-supervised deep generative framework for systematically and cost-effectively generating consumer-preferred product designs.
+Our model offers three key advantages.
+First, it enables firms to utilize external product designs from sources like social media and image websites, benefiting startups with limited internal designs.
+Second, it integrates consumer preferences from a firm's internal data to ensure generated designs align with consumer interests.
+Third, it incorporates external consumer preference information, allowing firms to access and leverage the abundant consumer insights available in user-generated content (UGC).
+To demonstrate these three advantages, we present three versions of the generative model.
+The first is a baseline model that uses product designs from both internal and external sources, showcasing the benefit of leveraging external designs from UGC.
+The second variant enhances the baseline by incorporating consumer preference data from a firm's internal sources, illustrating how internal preferences can guide the generation of more appealing designs.
+The third variant is the complete model, integrating product design and consumer preference information from both internal and external sources, thereby demonstrating all three advantages of our framework.
+This subsection outlines the concepts and workflows of the three models, with implementation details provided in the following subsections.

-\textbf{Baseline model: DCGAN without consumer preferences}
+\leftline{\it \underline{Baseline model: DCGAN without consumer preferences}}

 The baseline model uses existing product designs from both internal and external sources, as shown in Figure \ref{fig:model}.
 The internal datasets of firms contain existing product designs that can be used as generative model inputs.
 However, these internal designs are usually limited in both quantity and style variety, especially for start-up firms that face cold-start problems.
 To overcome this difficulty, we gather existing product designs from external sources such as UGC on social media and image websites.
 UGC contains a rich set of images and image features.
 Utilizing UGC as inputs not only increases the size of the training dataset but also introduces new image features to the generative process; both of these factors enhance the performance of the generative model.